jborean93/PSOpenAD/docs/en-US/PSOpenAD.md

 # PSOpenAD Module
 ## Description
 Cross platform module for Active Directory communication.
+See about_PSOpenAD for more documentation on this module.

 ## PSOpenAD Cmdlets
 ### [Get-OpenADAuthSupport](Get-OpenADAuthSupport.md)